AGCCS/AGCCS-CTRL22/Installation.md

 - an operator button, preferably with a built-in LED incl. an appropriate resistor for 12V operation;

-- for the wiring the maximal target current needs to be observed; commissioning for max  3x16A is much easier than for max 3x32A and both the contactors and the GFCI come at a lower price when rated for a 3x16A configuration.
+- for the wiring the maximal target current needs to be observed; commissioning for max  3x16A is much easier than for max 3x32A and both the contactors and the GFCI come at a lower price when rated for less current.

 For our basic test rigs, the wiring is according to the below diagram.
-Configured for 3x32A, all wires in red colour are 6 square-mm.
-A photo of the unit is given on the main page of this repository.
+Configured for 3x32A, relevant wires are 6 square-mm.
+A photo of one such unit is given on the main page of this repository.

 ![installation](./images/installation.png)

  We are currently in the process of assembling a slightly larger unit that additionally holds a power-meter with RS485 interface and a Raspberry Pi, and that forwards the CEE supply to a CEE/CE outlet.
+The placement of the meter in this proposal is a compromise between (a) running in stand-alone mode an calibrating the internal current reading and (b) attaching additional units via the CEE outlet and monitoring the overall load.